 - It is recommended that sophomores take Humanities 220 or two units of 211, 212, 231, and 232.

-Transfer student humanities: students transferring more than six units may substitute one of the 200-level humanities courses and one additional unit from Group A or Group B for the first-year humanities requirement.
+Transfer student humanities: students transferring more than six units may substitute two units in 200-level humanities courses and one additional unit from Group I or Group II for the first-year humanities requirement.
 Courses used to fulfill the humanities requirement may not be used to fulfill other college distribution requirements.

 Humanities 110 - Introduction to Humanities